ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/compulsory_school_age_(5_to_16_years)/attainment_at_age_16.md

 * there were large variations between pupils eligible for free school meals (FSM) in different ethnic groups – for example, 70% of FSM-eligible pupils from the Chinese ethnic group got a pass (grade 5 or above), compared with 6% of Gypsy or Roma pupils
-* disadvantaged pupils in London, the West Midlands, and Surrey and Sussex were the most likely to get a grade 5 or above – pupils in rural areas of England, such as Cornwall and Cumbria, were less likely to
+* disadvantaged pupils in London, the West Midlands, and Surrey and Sussex were the most likely to get a pass (grade 5 or above) – pupils in rural areas of England, such as Cornwall and Cumbria, were less likely to

 ## Section
 By disadvantage status over time